top of page

 If you choose to do two days, you will have the opportunity to experiment with different substrates such as fabric, wood or metal, onto which you can print a design of your making.
 You would be instructed into correct preparations for the different surfaces.

-We would use the ultra violet exposure unit to experiment with different negatives: digital, film and hand drawn negatives on glass.
+We can experiment with different negatives: digital, film and hand drawn negatives on glass.

 History & Process